dankamongmen/notcurses/README.md

   set to **Wide**, not narrow (if that doesn't work, ensure it is set to **Narrow**, heh).

-* The unit tests assume dimensions of at least 80x24.
-They might work in a smaller terminal.
-They might not.
-Don't file bugs on it.

 ### TrueColor detection

 Notcurses primarily loads control sequences from `terminfo(5)`, using the